LordPatate/fiery-tales/chapters/06-combat/english.md

 For those who like it complicated.
 These tools are meant to enrich or ease combat design for the GM.

+> 💡 Although this rules were designed for combat, they can be used in any field.
+> A rap battle between two characters can be refereed by rap levels, humiliation damage and self-esteem armor.

 ## Levels

 All characters and creatures can be given a *level*.